Karma (1986 film)

-Karma is a 1986 Indian Hindi-language action thriller film directed by Subhash Ghai and featuring an ensemble cast including Dilip Kumar, Nutan, Jackie Shroff, Anil Kapoor, Naseeruddin Shah, Sridevi, Poonam Dhillon, Satyanarayana Kaikala and Anupam Kher.
+Karma (transl: Deed) is a 1986 Indian Hindi-language action thriller film directed by Subhash Ghai and featuring an ensemble cast including Dilip Kumar, Nutan, Jackie Shroff, Anil Kapoor, Naseeruddin Shah, Sridevi, Poonam Dhillon, Satyanarayana Kaikala and Anupam Kher.
 The film reunites Subhash Ghai and Dilip Kumar after the success of their last film together Vidhaata (1982).
 The film also marked the first time Dilip Kumar was paired with veteran actress Nutan.
 It was the top grossing Indian film of 1986 and the eleventh highest-grossing Bollywood film of the decade.